asyncauto/por-docs/reference/por/por-details-page.md

 While the Status column in the Summary tab only shows the current approval status of a POR, the Approvals tab in the POR Details page shows status of approval levels along with additional information such as Approver names and Comments (if any).

 **Level**
-* Shows the Approval level number - `1` for L1, `2` for L2...)
+* Shows the Approval level number - `1` for L1, `2` for L2 etc.

 **Approver**
 * Shows the name of the corrensponding level's Approver.

 *Tip: Approvers for the different approval levels are set in a Budget's details.
 Also, different Budgets can have different Approvers.
-To learn more about setting Approvers, refer to [Create or Edit a Budget](create-edit-budget)*.
+To learn more about setting Approvers, refer to [Create or Edit a Budget](/reference/budget/create-edit-budget)*.

 **Status**
 * Shows the status of the corresponding approval level - `pending` or `approved`